beiller/beiller.github.io/resume.md

 <a href="https://beiller.github.io/resume.html">https://beiller.github.io/resume.html</a><br/>

 ## OBJECTIVE
-Results-driven and highly experienced software engineer with a strong background in software development, architecture, and project management, seeking an Engineering Manager position to leverage my technical expertise and leadership skills to drive innovation and deliver high-quality software solutions.
+Results-driven and highly experienced software engineer with a strong background in software development, architecture, and project management, seeking an Engineering Manager position to leverage my technical expertise and leadership skills and to drive innovation and deliver high-quality software solutions.

 ## PROFESSIONAL SUMMARY
 A seasoned software engineer with 20 years of experience in software development, including 3 years in leadership and management roles.
 Proven ability to lead and mentor cross-functional engineering teams, streamline development processes, and deliver exceptional software products on time and within budget.
 Adept at fostering a culture of collaboration, innovation, and continuous improvement.

 ## DEVELOPMENT
+- Team leadership by example
 - Procedural, Object Oriented, and Functional programming languages
-- Over 20 languages and counting (Top 5: *Python, TypeScript, Java, Go, C++*)
+- Over 20 languages (Top 5: *Python, TypeScript, Java, Go, C++*)
-- Frameworks such as React, Angular, Keras, Django, Wordpress

 ## CLOUD APPLICATIONS
 - Event driven architecture (Apache Kafka, RabbitMQ, Amazon SQS, S3, Azure Blob Storage)